audi1/cimpel-blog/cimpel-blog/content/posts/2023-03-12-la-conca-de-tu-madre.md

 Burzum woke up to warning trumpets, shouts and the ringing of bells.
 He jumped out of bed and, still sleepy, ran to the terrace of his apartment.
 "Shit, why are you making so much noise?
 I will have you executed.
 Who started this combat readiness exercise?" shouted Burzum from the terrace.
 "El Patron, this is not an exercise, the enemy is approaching, we are surrounded!!!"
 Burzum was amazed and in the clouds of dust he really saw the approaching enemy APCs burning the ground and approaching fast.
-"Puta, puta, puta madre, Zeo i hate you!
+"La concha de tu madre!
+Zeo i hate you!
 Ooo Zeo, cabron, you told me yesterday, move down to the river, it's quiet, there's a nice view of the river and the ancient gate beyond the river, and above all , there are rich tile pastures."
-Burzum recalled yesterday's conversation with Zeo
+Burzum recalled yesterday's conversation with Ze
 "I knew I couldn't go here, there are a lot of mosquitoes by this fucking river and today we are already under attack."
 Lamented Burzum "hey Cabrones, start the defense protocol, everyone to your positions, charge all apc with T10, we will win this battle and the enemy will see that Burzum has a big cohones."
 The defense managed the first enemy attacks brilliantly with minimal losses, Burzum directed the defenders with a smile, arranged the APC in formation, everything was still going according to his ideas.
 "You just have to hold on for a while, help is on the way and we will scatter the enemy on the battlefield" shouted Burzum in a good mood with a glass of fresh mare's milk in his hand.